USS Bowfin: Post-war career

 Reactivated because of the Navy's need to expand the fleet to support United Nations-led forces during the Korean War, the submarine was recommissioned on 27 July 1951, and following shakedown training, sailed for the Pacific.
 After arriving at San Diego, California, on 6 October, she worked from that port for the next two years, devoting her time to training operations and local exercises.
 The nominal ending of hostilities in Korea in the summer of 1953 reduced the Navy's need for active submarines and prompted Bowfin's second inactivation.
 She arrived at San Francisco on 8 October 1953, and was placed out of commission, in reserve, at the Mare Island Naval Shipyard on 22 April 1954.
 The warship remained there until moving to Seattle, Washington, on 1 May 1960 to replace Puffer as the Naval Reserve training submarine there, and to begin a little over a decade's service.
-Her name was finally struck from the Navy list on 1 December 1971, and she was taken back to Pearl Harbor, where she now serves as a memorial.
-Audio tours are available to the general public at Pearl Harbor.
-Some areas of the boat are off limits.
+Her name was finally stricken from the Navy list on 1 December 1971.